wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Download the packages and configuration files
 ---------------------------------------------

 #.
 Replace ``<deb|rpm>`` in the following commands with your choice of package format and run them from a system with internet connection.
 This action executes a script that downloads all required files for the offline installation on `x86_64` architectures.
-Add ``-a aarch64`` to download files for `ARM64`  architectures.
+Add ``-a aarch64`` if you want to download files for `ARM64`  architectures.

     .. tabs::